 That’s John Conger.
 He directs the Center for Climate and Security here in Washington.

-Conger: “Well you know the thing that struck me as far as you know what this didn’t didn’t do is that in the future we’re going to need to have a more systematic process when we look at each of these bases so that you’re not going to get variable quality and in detail we need to figure out what we actually do need to track because people aren’t necessarily tracking the information that you’d expect in the answers to the questions that we’re asking.
-You know if they don’t if they don’t keep track of how many floods they’ve had recently because that’s just not something they put in a database then they have a hard time answering the questions.
+Conger: “Well you know the thing that struck me, as far as what this didn't do, is that in the future we're going to need to have a more systematic process when we look at each of these bases — so that you're not going to get variable quality and in detail.
+We need to figure out what we actually do need to track because people aren't necessarily tracking the information that you'd expect in the answers to the questions that we're asking.
+You know, if they don't keep track of how many floods they've had recently (because that's just not something they put in a database), then they have a hard time answering the questions.
 So we have to figure out a different way of tracking the information.
-I think what what has struck me both from this report and the more recent one that the Department sent over is that I think we’ve gotten through the extent of what’s what we can glean at an enterprise level — that we’re going to have to go in location by location to try and do deeper dives to try and understand because the elevation map is going to look different at every base flooding behavior is going to happen differently at every base some bases are going to have vulnerability to wildfire some bases you’re going to have vulnerability to permafrost thaw.
-I mean we saw up at [Alaska’s] Eielson Air Force Base the Air Force recently had to request the replacement of a building because the foundation cracked and it wasn’t safe for people to go into the building anymore.
+I think what has struck me, both from this report and the more recent one that the Department sent over, is that I think we've gotten through the extent of what we can glean at an enterprise level — that we're going to have to go in location-by-location to try and do deeper dives to try and understand, because the elevation map is going to look different at every base; flooding behavior is going to happen differently at every base; some bases are going to have vulnerability to wildfire; some bases you're going to have vulnerability to permafrost thaw.
+I mean we saw up at [Alaska's] Eielson Air Force Base, the Air Force recently had to request the replacement of a building because the foundation cracked and it wasn't safe for people to go into the building anymore.
 So the impacts are gonna be different in every location.
-And so therefore you can’t just sort of expect a broad brush analysis to capture all of that you’re going to need to go in at individual locations and come up with Here’s the threats at this place in here.
-And here’s what we need to do about it.”
+And so therefore you can't just sort of expect a broad-brush analysis to capture all of that.
+You're going to need to go in at individual locations and come up with the threats, and here's what we need to do about it.

 Watson: “I couldn’t imagine folks would build in lower-lying areas now given what we understand.
 And of course one of the earliest things to understand about climate change was rising sea level.”